Overnight Oats Recipe

 Instructions

-• Place oatmeal and milk into a small plastic container.
-Place the container in the refrigerator overnight.
-In the morning drizzle with honey and chopped strawberries.
+• Place oatmeal and milk into a small container and refrigerate it overnight.

 Video